-Fresh Strawberry Cake is my mother’s favorite and a guaranteed showstopper.
+Fresh Strawberry Cake is my Mama’s favorite and a guaranteed showstopper.
 I mean look at this y’all.
 I’ve served this at baby showers, bridal showers, brunches and made for birthdays as well.
 My favorite place to serve it, though, is at my own dinner table.

 When Are Strawberries In Season?

 I’ve had strawberries on the brain lately.
 The national strawberry season can be January all the way through to November so it is usually easy to find them at stores.
 Prices may vary depending on the time of year you want them.
 In deeper parts of the South they are usually ready for harvesting April and May.

 When I get them I tend to eat them all on the way home, then throw the container in the trash on my way in the house.
 The trick is always to hide the evidence!
 So it’s a big restraint for me to have enough left to make fresh Strawberry Cake!

 I mean Y’all, look at that beauty.
 It tastes even better than it looks!

 The ingredients you will need for the cake are:

 - Wash your strawberries and cut the tops off, slice them up a bit.

 - Put them in a big old plastic bag and crush them a bit.
 You can use a rolling pin if you want to be civilized but somedays call for a few fun karate chops!